brglng/libwave/README.md

-Build support for ARM platforms added in th fork
+This fork adds build support for ARM platforms
 --
 # libwav